MrBoriska/streamer/README.md

 ```

 Connect RGBD to `Streamer/depth` and `Streamer/color` RX Hooks.
-The sizes for appsrc caps are set automatically, but the framerate must be set in `config.framerate`.
+The sizes for appsrc caps are set automatically.

 ## Recieve: